Introduction to Controls Slot Machine Odds?

 With the new casino operating technologies, casinos have been given a finer control over setting those odds.
 This has allowed them to try new things, which they very much like to do.
 These new things are to adjust the odds on slot machines more often than ever before.

-In financial terms, they’re trying to tune their financial performance metrics on a daily or even hourly basis, something that was never before possible.
+In financial terms, they’re trying to tune their financial performance metrics on a daily or even hourly basis, something that was never possible before.

 What’s happened is that, and it matters not at all how it came about, casinos have obviously bought into the idea of finely tuning their financial performance metrics.